IBM-Cloud/terraform-provider-ibm/website/docs/r/pi_network.html.markdown

 # ibm_pi_network

 Create, update, or delete a network connection for your Power Systems Virtual Server instance.
-For more information, about power virtual server instance network, see [setting up an IBM i network install server](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-preparing-install-server).
+For more information, about power virtual server instance network, see [setting up an IBM network install server](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-preparing-install-server).

 ## Example usage